Distributed Chernoff Test: Optimal decision systems over networks: Standard Chernoff Test

-\begin{itemize} \item[1)] At step $k-1$, a temporary decision is made, based on the maximum posterior probability of the hypotheses, given the past observations and actions.
-In formula, the temporary decision is in favor of $h_{i^*_{k-1}}$ iff
+\begin{itemize} \item[1)] A temporary decision is made, based on the maximum posterior probability of the hypotheses, given the past observations and actions of the sensor.
+Ties are resolved at random.
+This temporary decision is in favor of $h_{i^*_{n}}$ if